 Physical Therapy for Knee Injuries

 Close to 25% of American adults have experienced knee pain.
 Athletes such as runners are more likely to experience knee pain.
 Often, knee pain hinders normal body mobility and functions.
 You are also likely to experience chronic pain, instability, and reduced range of motion after your knee injury.
-Thankfully, you can always turn to our certified physical therapist to treat the damage and restore functionality and mobility.
+Thankfully, you can always turn to our doctors who do physical therapy to treat the damage and restore functionality and mobility.
 Certified physical therapists use their expertise and hands-on care to diagnose and design a personalized treatment plan for you, including recommended movement, patient education, exercises, massage, etc.

 Read on to discover the complete physical therapy guide for a knee injury.